Kevinkang0211/Deep-Learning-FNN-From-Scratch/README.md

 ### 作業說明:

 You are given the dataset of medical images (MedMNIST.zip).
-(Daraset url:https://reurl.cc/6yMKGk) This dataset contains 6 classes.
+(Dataset url:https://reurl.cc/6yMKGk) This dataset contains 6 classes.
 In this exercise, you need to implement a feedforward neural network (FNN) model by yourself to recognize radiological images, and use specified algorithms to update the parameters.
 Please use train.npz as training data and test.npz as test data.